HYBRID: GRI: Real Estate Brokerage(SAE)

 Day 3: Brokerage & Agency: This vital day provides an in-depth view of agency relationships which are the foundation of serving any client in any transaction.
 Importantly, this day aims to increase your awareness of your role and your broker's, and how the two work together and support one another.
 It addresses the requirements for both presenting the choices available for an agency relationship, as well as disclosing existing agency relationships.
 It examines the fiduciary duties required of agency and how they relate to both buyer and seller representation.
 And, it discusses intermediary relationships and the rules that apply.

-Day 4: The business development day compels students to examine and think about their approach to real estate.
+Day 4: Business Development: The business development day compels students to examine and think about their approach to real estate.
 It briefly explores different ways to set up businesses and some of the issues to be aware of.
 Students will create their own business plan that incorporates their business philosophy, mission, skills, goals and objectives within the framework of their local market.
 As an extension, students will asses their market and identify ways to target their specific market niche.
 Finally it explores fees associated with real estate and how budgeting impacts your business.
 It concludes with a focus on individual goal setting.
 REALTORS® leave with tangible action items that they can take and implement in their professional practice.

 An email containing the Zoom link will be provided a day before the class.
 Prior to class, attendees will receive an email with information on setting up a Zoom account and links to class materials, if applicable.
 To participate in class, a functioning Web camera is necessary.